sendsmaily/smaily-opencart-module/README.md

 ## Contribute

-All development for Smaily for Opencart is [handled via GitHub](https://github.com/sendsmaily/smaily-opencart-module).
+All development for Smaily for OpenCart is [handled via GitHub](https://github.com/sendsmaily/smaily-opencart-module).
 Opening new issues and submitting pull requests are welcome.

 ## Installation